Health & Well-Being

 What does it mean to age successfully?
 More importantly, do you have a plan to do so?

-In their landmark book, Successful Aging, John Rowe and Robert Louis Kahn define successful aging in terms of three key components:
+In their landmark book, Successful Aging, John Rowe and Robert Louis Kahn define successful aging in terms of three key components: a low probability of disease and disease-related disability, high cognitive and physical functioning, and active engagement with life.

-This approach to life embodies the desire to reinvent oneself when necessary.
-At any age, people can set a new course for themselves and approach each day with enthusiasm.
-Phyllis Gould, one of the six original Rosie the Riveters, expressed this herself.
+One of the most powerful and simple tips for successful aging is to keep reinventing yourself.
+At any age, people can set a new course and approach each day with enthusiasm.
+Phyllis Gould, one of the six original Rosie the Riveters, expressed this beautifully.
 She was 99 when she said, “I still have places to go and adventures to live.”

 • Increased self-confidence and self-reliance